NH10 (film): Development

 Director Navdeep Singh made his directorial debut with Manorama Six Feet Under (2007).
 After that, he read several scripts for his next project and began work on the zombie comedy Rock the Shaadi and the spy thriller Basra, but both films were shelved.
 Singh said that he wanted to attempt genres that were rarely attempted in Indian cinema.
 He then chose to work on NH10, a "trip gone wrong" film as it would be "fairly cheap" to make.
 He said the idea of the film was to "show the stark contrast between two Indias, something that has been creating a lot of economic and social problems".
 He chose a female character for the role of sarpanch to show the "role of women in the upholding and dissemination of patriarchy [sic]", and stated that the film's main theme is gender.

 Some of the scenarios in NH10 depicted such real-life events as honour killing cases; the scene in which a couple are murdered by their own families was inspired by a real-life case that Sharma and Singh came across while researching for the story.
 Singh drew likenesses between NH10s love story and the story of Savitri and Satyavan, where the wife fights to save her husband.
 Singh avoided scenes depicting sexual assault, which he thought could become "voyeuristic" or inadvertently "titillating".
 His production team had "self-censored" from showing blood in the film because he thought the mainstream Indian audience does not have an "appetite for gore".
-The title of the film refers to National Highway 10, which connects Delhi with the town of Fazilka, Punjab.
+The title of the film refers to National Highway 10, which connects Delhi with the town of Fazilka and passes through Haryana (incidents in the movie are from Haryana).

 In 2013, it was announced that Singh would be making NH10 with Freida Pinto and Rajkummar Rao.
 The script was first offered to Sharma, but she declined because she was busy with other films at that time.
 It was then offered to several other actors.
 While she was filming for Bombay Velvet (2015), its director Anurag Kashyap told Sharma that Singh was trying to make NH10.
 She read the script again and agreed to join the project, which was at that time without a producer.
 Sharma then decided to co-produce it.
 NH10 was Sharma's first film as a producer; it was made under her label Clean Slate Filmz.
 She agreed to film because the story felt real to her and its story could happen to anyone; she said, "when bad people attack you, they don't see [your sex].
 I liked that about the story."
 Sharma called the personal struggle "very relatable", as she felt this could happen to anyone.
 Neil Bhoopalam said he agreed to appear in the film because he liked Singh's earlier film Manorama Six Feet Under.
 To prepare for the role, Sharma underwent interval training for around three months to physically suit the character.
 With Bhoopalam, she also took acting workshops conducted by Singh and Atul Mongia for the characters.